ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hallock.md

 Spelling was flexible back in the day.
 There were lots of variants on the Hallock name, and sometimes different descendants used different spellings.
 </blockquote>
 <figcaption>
-<cite>— 21 Jul 2021, personal correspondence with Richard Wines, Hallockville Farm Museum board member.
+<cite>— 21 Jul 2021, Richard Wines, Hallockville Farm Museum, personal correspondence.
 </cite>
 </figcaption>
 </figure>